weter123/Online-Forum/README.md

 2022-08-21: fixed some bugs in the point system.
 Incrmenting/decrementing thread points and threadItem points no longer send "bad request 400".

-2022-08-23: added onClick function on the forum name that navigate to the home page
+2022-08-23: added onClick function on the forum name that navigate to the homepage.

+2022-08-26: fixed bug that crashed the application when a thread is open and user is not logged in. clicking thread titles in right menu  now navigate to the thread's page.